am17xy/Repulsive-Pheromones-SAC/README.md

 # Repulsive-Pheromones-SAC
 The code for SAC using repulsive-pheromones based action selection used in the paper with the working title 'Repulsive Pheromones-Based Action Selection for Multi-Objective Reinforcement Learning in Continuous State and Action Spaces'.

-The code is implemented using MORL-Baselines (original repository is found here: https://github.com/LucasAlegre/MORL-baselines) [1].
+The code is implemented using MORL-Baselines (original repository is found here: [MORL-Baselines](https://github.com/LucasAlegre/MORL-baselines)) [1].

-The file included this code was used in replacement of morl_baselines/single_policy/ser/mosac_continuous_action.py in MORL-Baselines.
-To determine which action-selection method should be used, modify lines 120-135 accordingly.
-By setting self.ph_action = False, the original SAC action selection method is used (sampling once from the actors probability distribution).
-Only set one of lin_inc_evap_rate, lin_dec_evap_rate, or adaptive_evap_rate to true at a time.
-If these all remain false while ph_action is true, then a static evaporation rate is used.
+The code included in this reposity was used in replacement of morl_baselines/single_policy/ser/mosac_continuous_action.py in the MORL-Baselines package.
+To select the action selection method, modify lines 120-135 accordingly, noting the following:
+- By setting `self.ph_action = False`, the original SAC action selection method is used (i.e. sampling once from the actor's probability distribution).
+- Only set one of `self.lin_inc_evap_rate`, `self.lin_dec_evap_rate`, or `self.adaptive_evap_rate` to `True` at once.
+- To use a static evaporation rate, set `self.ph_action = True` and all other evap_rate flags to `False`.

-The MORL/D implementation from MORL-Baselines was used, and can be found here: https://github.com/LucasAlegre/morl-baselines/blob/main/morl_baselines/multi_policy/morld/morld.py.
+The MORL/D implementation from MORL-Baselines was used, and can be found here: [MORL/D](https://github.com/LucasAlegre/morl-baselines/blob/main/morl_baselines/multi_policy/morld/morld.py).

 ## License
 This project uses code from MORL-Baselines (MIT License) and is modified under GPL v3.0.
 Please refer to the License file for full details.